-PLEASE NOTE: Our main and branch offices will be closed on Thursday November 22, and Friday November 23, in observance of Thanksgiving Day.
+PLEASE NOTE: Our main and branch offices will be closed on Monday December 24, and Tuesday December 25, in observance of Christmas Eve & Christmas Day.

 TAX CERTIFICATE INFORMATION

 Real estate taxes become delinquent April 1st each year.

 Example: 2013 taxes became delinquent.
 April 1, 2014.
 At that time 3% is added to the gross amount.

 A list of all real property with delinquent taxes is advertised in a local newspaper once a week for three consecutive weeks immediately preceding the tax certificate sale.
 The advertisement is in parcel ID order.
 The advertisement also specifies the place, date, and time of the Tax Certificate Sale.
 Due to payments being received after the list is first prepared for publication, the newspaper will list more items than will be sold.
 The amount advertised is the amount due for purchase of each certificate.

 WHAT IS A TAX CERTIFICATE?

 On or before June 1st of the same year the taxes become delinquent, the Tax Collector holds a public online sale of tax certificates - www.bidosceola.com on all parcels on which taxes have not been paid.
 The cost to purchase a certificate is listed beside each parcel in the delinquent advertisement.
 This cost includes gross tax, interest, advertising cost, and the cost of the Tax Certificate Sale.

 A tax certificate represents a first priority tax lien on real property; it does not convey title to the land.
 Purchasing a tax certificate does not entitle the certificate buyer to enter the property, nor contact or harass the owner in any manner.
 Tax certificates are investments and NOT a deed to the property.